-- Follow the 2-foot rule - don't place a burning candle near clothing, books, curtains or anything flammable.
+- Follow the 2-foot rule.
+Don't place a burning candle within 2 feet of clothing, books, curtains, or other flammable objects.

-- Trim the wick to ¼” each time the candle is lit.
-This helps prevent the flame from getting too large.
+- Trim the wick to ¼” before every burn.
+This helps prevent the flame from getting too large, and also cuts down on any excess soot or black smoke.

 - Keep candles out of the reach of children and pets.

-- Place candle holders on a stable, heat-resistant surface that is sturdy and large enough to catch any melted wax.
+- Place pillar candles in candle holders on a stable, heat-resistant surface that is sturdy and large enough to catch any melted wax.

 - Always read and follow the manufacturers' directions for use and safety, and extinguish a candle if the flame gets too close to the candle holder or container.

-- Place burning candles at least 3 inches apart from one another.
+- When burning multiple candles at once, always place them at least 3 inches apart from each other.

-- A burning candle should not be used as a nightlight.
+- A burning candle should never be used as a nightlight.
+Always extinguish any lit candles before going to sleep.

-- A candle should not be burned for more than four hours at a time.
+- A candle should not be burned for more than four hours at a time, exceeding this could cause safety issues.

 < Return to CandleScience.com